lucasmreis/blogSource/src/posts/learning-elm-part-1.md

 The code above works, and I can be safe that all the combinations of Value and Suit will print well.
 That's really good.

 I'll add another layer of safety and documentation by writing the type signatures of the functions.
-I get myself writing "type signatures" as comments to my Javascript code from time to time, and it helps when dealing with a piece of code months later.
+I get myself writing "type signatures" as comments even to my Javascript code from time to time, and it helps when dealing with a piece of code months later.
 I'm starting to believe that having a compiler that ensures that your type signatures are in sync with the implementations can help a lot with maintainability.

-`printCard` signature is: `printCard : (Value, Suit) -> String`, but I think we can be more expressive if it was `printCard : Card -> String`.
+`printCard` signature is: `printCard : (Value, Suit) -> String`, but I think we can be more expressive if it is `printCard : Card -> String`.
 That is possible with Elm, by writing a *type alias*:

 ```elm-lang
 type alias Card = (Value, Suit)